cfengine/documentation/reference/functions/ip2host.markdown

 **Return type**: `string`

-**Description**: Returns the primary name-service host name for the IP address `ip`.
+**Description:** Returns the primary name-service host name for the IP address `ip`.

 Uses whatever configured name service is used by the resolver library to